 Hello!
-I am a Ph.D. candidate in Political Science at Emory University.
-In 2026-27, I will be a Postdoctoral Scholar of American Politics at the University of Chicago.
-I examine accountability, responsiveness, and separation of powers in American political institutions, including Congress, the executive branch, the bureaucracy, and local governments.
+I am a Postdoctoral Scholar of American Politics at the University of Chicago.
+I received my Ph.D. in Political Science from Emory University in July 2026.
+I examine information provision, responsiveness, and separation of powers in American political institutions, including Congress, the executive branch, the bureaucracy, and local governments.

 I grew up in Pensacola, FL, and received my B.A. in Political Science in 2020 from the University of West Florida.